Baffin Island

 2. What is the deposit and payment process?

-• A $250 deposit is fully refundable and indicates interest only, and does not confirm your spot on this trip.
-We plan to provide refined trek details, cost, and logistics, travel, and additional information by summer 2025, at which time an additional deposit will be required.
+- For 2027 treks, your $250 deposit is fully refundable and indicates interest only, and does not confirm your spot on this trip.
+We plan to provide refined trek details, cost, and logistics, travel, and additional information by summer 2026, at which time an additional deposit will be required.

 3. What kind of training should I do?